rian39/notes/blei_topic_models_2011.md

 Probabilistic topic models are a suite of algorithms whose aim is to discover the hidden thematic structure in large archives of documents.
 1

+The utility of topic models stems from the property that the inferred hidden structure resembles the thematic structure of the collection.
+This interpretable hidden structure annotates each document in the collection—a task that is painstaking to perform by hand 5

+LDA and other topic models are part of the larger field of probabilistic modeling.
+In generative probabilistic modeling, we treat our data as arising from a generative process that includes hidden variables.
+This generative process defines a joint probability distribution over both the observed and hidden random variables.
+We perform data analysis by using that joint distribution to compute the conditional distribution of the hidden variables given the observed variables.
+This conditional distribution is also called the posterior distribution.
+6